 Defective inflators in airbags made by Japanese supplier Takata can explode, expelling metal shrapnel that can cut drivers and passengers.

-Regardless of how these accidents occur, the manufacturer—not the driver—is liable for cuts suffered by the car’s occupants.
+Regardless of how these accidents occur, the manufacturer—not the driver—is liable for burns, bruises, and cuts suffered by the car’s occupants.

 Takata displayed a pattern of deceit over the airbag issue by concealing the problem for nearly a decade, manipulating airbag test data before and after the recall, and using inaccurate information to determine the scope of the recall.

-Roughly 40 million vehicles containing Takata airbags require repairs as part of the largest and most complex auto safety recall in American history.
+Roughly 65-70 million vehicles containing Takata airbags require repairs as part of the largest and most complex auto safety recall in American history.
 Worldwide, 125 million vehicles are expected to be recalled by 2019 for the Takata airbag issue.

 The National Highway Traffic Safety Administration (NHTSA) has taken unprecedented action against Takata, imposing the largest civil penalty in its history—$200 million—for violating federal laws designed to protect motorists.

-Still, victims and even states have turned to the courts and filed lawsuits that seek damages for airbag-related injuries and deaths.
+But victims and even states continue to file lawsuits seeking damages for airbag-related injuries and deaths.
 If you or someone you know was injured or killed in an auto accident due to an exploding Takata airbag, you may be owed money.
 Contact ClassAction.com today for a free, no-obligation legal consultation.

 The Takata Corporation is a specialized supplier of automotive safety systems based in Tokyo, Japan.
 In addition to making airbags, Takata also produces seat belts, child restraint systems, steering wheel systems, electronics, and interior parts such as headrests, armrests, and visors.